sam-mfb/git-credential-forwarder/README.md

 - Test more extensively.
 Mostly it's only be tested on Azure Devops and GitHub using git credential manager as the host credential helper.
 - Make the install easier.
 - More tests.
-- Maybe some utilities to make setting up the docker part easier to do as part of a Dockerfile
+- Maybe some utilities to make setting up the Docker part easier to do as part of a Dockerfile